-29. The spreading out of a pencil of light in passing through a very narrow opening shows in an even better manner that the inflection of light occurs at a sensible distance from the edges dividing engine.]
+29. The spreading out of a pencil of light in passing through a very narrow opening shows in an even better manner that the inflection of light occurs at a sensible distance from the edges of the diaphragm.

-[In repeating this experiment, it will be found very convenient to use, instead of sheet copper, an unfixed photographic plate: lantern slide is best.
-The two slits can be cut either with a pocket-knife or, better still, by means of a of the diaphragm.
 It was in the consideration of this phenomenon that I discovered the error into which I had previously fallen.
 When one brings the edges of two opaque screens very close together in front of a luminous point in a dark room, he observes that the region illuminated by the aperture greatly increases.
 Such screens were Newton's two knife-edges.
 I shall suppose, as in his experiment, that the edges of the aperture are thin and perfectly sharp; not that this has any effect upon the phenomena, but simply for making clearer the conclusion which is to be drawn.
 The small number of rays which graze these sharp edges, being spread out over a rather large area, could produce only an insensible amount of illumination, or, at most, an exceedingly feeble light, and in the midst of it one ought to see a bright band traced out by the pencil of direct rays.
-This, however, is not the fact; for white light of almost uniform intensity fills a space much larger than the projection of the aperture, and gradually grows weaker, shading into the dark bands of the first order.
+This, however, is not the fact ; for white light of almost uniform intensity fills a space much larger than the projection of the aperture, and gradually grows weaker, shading into the dark bands of the first order.
 It was doubtless in order to account for the large amount of light inflected that Newton supposed the action of the body upon rays of light to extend to sensible distances, but this hypothesis will not bear careful scrutiny.

-^{} In order that this difference of intensity between the two parts of the shadow shall be as marked as possible, it is necessary that the slits CE and DF be very narrow as compared with the distance which separates them, and that the sheet of copper should be as far away as possible from the luminous point.
+In order that this difference of intensity between the two parts of the shadow shall be as marked as possible, it is necessary that the slits CE and DF be very narrow as compared with the distance which separates them, and that the sheet of copper should be as far away as possible from the luminous point.